mssalstrom/Group5-repo-projects/README.md

 ```

 ### UnitTest
 Selenin's strength is the ability to automate test.
-Below is an exmple of a UnitTest using the selenium library
+Below is an exmaple of a UnitTest using the selenium library
 - Create a file named UnitTest.py in the test directory
  - Import necessary libraries
 ```cmd